 When deliberating items such as appointment and dismissal of Directors, the Nomination Committee considers the below points:

-- Consider the expertise and the experience of the candidate as well as the age, gender, nationality, ethnicity and cultural background in order to establish diversity
+- Consider the expertise and the experience of the candidate as well as the gender, age, ethnicity, and cultural background in order to make progress towards achieving the board gender diversity of 30%

 - For more than half of the members of the Board of Directors to be outside directors

-- Directors who serves as an executive officer must not serve on more than 2 public companies' Boards (including Renesas), and outside directors must not serve on more than 5 public companies' Boards (including Renesas)
+- A Director who serves as an executive officer must not serve on more than 2 public companies' Boards (including Renesas), and outside directors must not serve on more than 5 public companies' Boards (including Renesas)